 - 1 cup walnuts (or any other nuts)

-- 1 cup oats or poha (beaten rice) or any cereal flakes like cornflakes
+- 1 cup oats or poha (beaten rice or cornflakes) (optional)

 - ¾ cup jaggery or palm jaggery or any other sweetener